-The next phase of exploration should include the establishment of a control grid centered on the showings and extending several hundred metres along strike in each direction Soils as well as a MAG-VLF survey should be conducted over the entire grid.
+The next phase of exploration should include the establishment of a control grid centered on the showings and extending several hundred metres along strike in each direction Soils as well as a MAG-VLF survey should be conducted over the entire grid where possible due to topography.
 The association of Pyrrhotite with the base metals should allow the mineralisation to respond well to geophysics.